sach1nd3v/devops-resources/jenkins/README.md

                 }
             }
         }
-- Test above pipelin by pasting in the script body in the piplein script in Jenkins job.
+- Test above pipeline by pasting in the script body in the piplein script in Jenkins job.

-######Piepeline Steps
+###### Piepeline Steps
-- Stpes are the smallest unit and buildg blocks that runs to do actual work.
+- Stpes are the smallest unit and building blocks that runs to do actual work.
 - Various plugins provide various steps for diffrent types of work.
 - `echo` : Just print the message on console.
 - `git` : Checkout repo from git repository
 - `sh` : Run a script of local command
 - `archiveArtifact` : Archive artifacts created by the Job
 - Basic Steps reference: https://www.jenkins.io/doc/pipeline/steps/workflow-basic-steps/
-- Additional Piplein stpes for tools and plugins: https://www.jenkins.io/doc/pipeline/steps/
+- Additional Pipline stpes for tools and plugins: https://www.jenkins.io/doc/pipeline/steps/

-#####Pipeline Snippet Generator
+##### Pipeline Snippet Generator
 - Jenkins provides a pipeline syntax generator that we can use to crate Snippets of code that we can copy into a pipeline.
 - You can find the syntax generator by clicking the Pipeline synax link at the bottom of the pipeline editor window or by opening [YOUR_JENKINS_SERVER_URL]/pipeline-syntax.